 Osteopenia does not mean you will always suffer from osteoporosis or a fracture.
 Osteopenia means that your bone density measurement is less, but not excessively less, than a woman who is 30 years old.
 And what that really signifies for you will depend on your individual body type, lifestyle, history and many factors you can take control of right now.

-5 steps to build stronger bones
+5 natural steps to build stronger bones

 Here’s what you can do to make sure your bones are getting everything they need to stay strong.